Hero background

 🧳 Check-in and check-out

-🚖 Departure and return flight recommendations
+🚖 Heading home: return flight tips

-At the end of the project, check-out from the volunteer house is by 12:00 on Saturday.
-The return transfer to the airport or other destinations is not included in the programme, because there are usually many people leaving at different times and only a few coordinators.
+When the project finishes, check-out from the volunteer house is by 12:00 on the Saturday.
+The return transfer to the airport (or anywhere else) isn't included, since there are usually lots of people leaving at different times and only a small coordination team.

-💡 After your participation is confirmed
+💡 Once your booking is confirmed

-📩 What to send before departure
+📩 What to send us before you travel

 - Airline